Itz-the-ZGK/Zulix/README.md

 and open source
 all hacking tools for termux
 dont overwrite dev info
-or dont rrepostposttposttposttpost my codes!! ⚠️
+or don't repost my codes!!
-use: /.zshrc
+shrc